Robert A. Mott Athletics Center: Concerts

-Musicians including Eddie Money, The Pretenders, The Doors, Kenny Loggins, Cheap Trick, Rage Against the Machine and Public Enemy performed in the arena from the late 1960s to early 1990s, often to capacity crowds of 3,000.
+Musicians including Miles Davis, Eddie Money, The Pretenders, The Doors, Kenny Loggins, Cheap Trick, Rage Against the Machine and Public Enemy performed in the arena from the late 1960s to early 1990s, often to capacity crowds of 3,000.

 Video game appearances

 Mott Athletics Center (then referred to as Mott Gym) appeared in several collegiate basketball video games on PlayStation and Xbox consoles, including College Hoops 2K7, College Hoops 2K8 and the NCAA Basketball series, all of which featured Cal Poly men's basketball as a playable team.

 Tenants

 Currently, the Cal Poly Mustangs men's basketball and Cal Poly Mustangs women's basketball teams, as well as the Cal Poly Mustangs women's volleyball and men's wrestling teams are the primary tenants of Mott Athletics Center.

+From 2001 through 2003, the arena also hosted the annual Mission College Prep Christmas Classic Basketball Tournament.

 Mott Athletics Center also contains the Cal Poly Mustangs trophy case, as well as the Mustang Hall of Fame.

-For the Cal Poly student-athletes, men's and women's locker rooms were renovated in 1999 and the athletics center also houses the Mustang Strength Complex, the Cal Poly Athletics Academic Resource Center and offices for Cal Poly coaches.
+For the Cal Poly student-athletes, men's and women's locker rooms were renovated in 1999, and the athletics center also houses the Mustang Strength Complex, the Cal Poly Athletics Academic Resource Center and offices for Cal Poly coaches.